-According to the Data & Marketing Association (DMA), investing S$100 to advertise your products and services through email equates to S$5,600 in profits.
+According to the DMA, investing S$100 to market your products and services through email can equate to S$5,600 in profits.

 Electronic Direct Mail, abbreviated as EDM, is considered a branch of email marketing known to be highly effective in the modern marketing landscape.
 A rise in delivery, open and click rates throughout the spectrum of email marketing has led to organisations heavily relying on it to advance business objectives.
 In the context of B2B companies, it is crowned as the most important channel that contributes to effective content marketing.
 Ever since its creation, marketers have repeatedly utilised EDMs to connect with the consumer through the ever-growing and ubiquitous platform, known as the internet.

 A business would do well to take advantage of everything at their disposal to boost sales.
 In the past, this entailed handing out flyers to passers-by or creating tv and radio ads.
 Nowadays, online pay-per-click ads and social media posts dominate the advertising industry along with email marketing.
 The digital age we live in has brought with it many channels for organisations to introduce their offerings.
 New arrivals, timed sales, campaign details, newsletters and editorials can all be promoted through EDMs.

 In the present age, many of us talk about sending EDMs more so as a buzzword rather than actually understanding what it means.
 To most of us, it is simply an email sent to prospective clients.
 However, there are differences between EDMs and email marketing; they should not be thought of as interchangeable.
 Rather, we should recognize that EDMs are an evolution of email marketing and represents the next stage in modern marketing methods.